learnitmyway/countries/README.md

 - no trpc because I think it's too new
   - might be worth considering if switching to nextjs
 - [where-should-the-backend-live](adr/where-should-the-backend-live.md)
+- no need to store countries in a DB because because it's only a read operation
+  - sorting/filtering/searching can be done in the FE

 ## lower priority